 – Melt butter in a skillet; peel onions and cut them in small rings.
 Fry them in the butter until light brown.

-- In a big pot bring water to an boil.
-By using a wooden board or a German "Spaetzle maker", make the Spaetzle.
+– In a big pot bring water to a boil.
+By using a wooden board or a German “Spätzle maker”, make the Spätzle.
 Stir often with a wooden spoon.

 – Repeat above step until the whole dough is gone.

 – Serve them on warm plates and add fried onions on each portion, sprinkle chopped chives on top.